Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

-After establishing a technical data taxonomy and finishing the data transformation based on the taxonomy, technical experts proceed with designing and refining predictive algorithms, such as to classify patient observations or predict clinical decision-making.
-Technical experts usually evaluate these algorithms with quantitative metrics such as accuracy, recall, and precision, and provide performance reports back to the clinical team.
 While these reports are valuable, clinicians may often struggle to conceptually connect these model performance metrics to the practical realities of patient care.
-If clinical experts cannot see how or why model outputs might influence real-world clinical decisions, they may become skeptical about the model's trustworthiness or hesitant to adopt it.
+If clinical experts cannot see how or why model outputs might influence real-world clinical decisions, they may become skeptical about the model's trustworthiness or \re{are} hesitant to adopt it.
 After all, our findings underscore how the same artifact (patient data) can follow a second arc of transformation within a different \textit{community} with its own \textit{rules} and \textit{division of labor}.